Braidwood mayor charged with DUI, 3 injured after 3-car crash

 WILMINGTON, Ill.
-(WLS) -- The mayor of a south suburban city was recently arrested on a charge of driving under the influence after he was involved in a three-car crash.
+(WLS) -- The mayor of a Braidwood was recently arrested on a charge of driving under the influence after he was involved in a three-car crash.

 Braidwood firefighters responded and transported the two female passengers from Jones' vehicle to a local hospital with minor injuries.
 Jones was not injured, police said.
 The driver of the second vehicle was also hospitalized with minor injuries.